Q. I don’t really want to go to court, isn’t that what happens if I get a lawyer?

 Q. Lawyers cost a lot of money, won’t I make more money in the end without a lawyer?

 A. In injury cases, our firm works on a contingency fee, which means that we only receive a portion of a settlement.
 That means if we cannot obtain a settlement for you, you don’t owe us any fees.
-On the other hand, having an attorney is what maximizes the amount of money you recover.
-Lawyers in this business know the value of your claim when you are ready to settle, and a non lawyer cannot be expected to know those values.
-The insurance companies know this, and will not settle your case for the full amount of money that your claim is worth without an attorney.
+On the other hand, having an attorney is what can maximize the amount of money you recover and ease headaches from insurance companies.
+Lawyers in this business know the value of your claim when you are ready to settle, and a non-lawyer cannot be expected to know those values.
+The insurance companies know this, and usually will not settle your case for the full amount of money that your claim is worth without an attorney.
 In most cases a client will receive more money, after attorneys fees, than they would have received without an attorney at all.

 Q. I like knowing exactly what is going on in my claim, what do you do to make sure that happens.

 A. Communication with the client is our main goal at the Judnich Law Office.
 A common issue in the industry is how to keep clients fully informed.
 Our office routinely emails our clients and will provide copies of correspondence from the insurance company and our office.
 Our office is mostly paperless, which means that almost all documents are scanned into digital format and can be attached to an email.
 We also pride ourselves on returning the calls of our clients, so no questions go unanswered.

 Q. How much is my claim worth?